FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

 Due to our intentions of keeping the project on a smaller scale, we chose SQLite as our datebase, which doesn't require the use of a server host.

+All this is done with the knowledge that as engineers, we must strive to  Select and apply appropriate materials, equipment, engineering technologies and processes (Ahep B13)

 -- SUSTAINABILITY --

-In our project, we are aiming to design solutions  that meet a combination of societal, user, business and customer needs as appropriate , This will involve consideration of applicable health and safety, diversity, inclusion, cultural, societal, environmental and commercial matters, codes of practice and industry standards. ( page 29 ahep )
+In our project, we are aiming to design solutions  that meet a combination of societal, user, business and customer needs as appropriate , This will involve consideration of applicable health and safety, diversity, inclusion, cultural, societal, environmental and commercial matters, codes of practice and industry standards. ( page 29 ahep B5)

 We ensure that there is a balance of all of these within our project by scheduling appropriately, keeping the scope as intended and creating software that requires little maintenance after deployment.